27.08.2024

 Through workshops, striking information and motivating employees without pointing the finger at individuals.

-Creating an awareness of sustainability among all employees, consciously organising the use of resources.
+Creating an awareness of sustainability among all employees, and consciously organising the use of resources.

-Using specialised data, comparative data and developing our own sustainability measurement scale.
+Using specialised data, comparative data and developing our sustainability measurement scale.

-Yes, for example the recycling of materials such as canisters or old stationery.
+Yes, for example the recycling of materials such as cans or old stationery.

 A few things that we can be very proud of.
 A few examples: